-At some stage, every SaaS team faces an issue of finding early adopters.
+At some stage, every SaaS team faces the issue of finding early adopters.
 Before making your product available for public, someone has to give it a spin and provide feedback, so you know in which way to tweak your roadmap.

 Finding beta testers for your app is only winning half a battle.
 In a perfect world, early adopters stick with your tool and turn into paying customers.
 Reality isn’t that straightforward, unfortunately.
 If you’ve used the spray-and-pray approach to finding beta testers, get ready to see them coming and going.